Interviewsand Articles

 At a summer retreat I’ve attended over the years, after our meals together a quiet listening space opens as we all sit together silently.
 This is the time for individuals to share their experiences from the day’s activities—the appearance of a new question, a moment of insight or fresh impression.
 One memory stands out indelibly from several years ago.
 It took place as silence descended during our last meal together, breakfast on the day of departure.

 Michael was one of the out-of-town participants.
 He’d arrived seven days earlier in Santa Rosa late in the afternoon on a flight from Seattle.
-But somehow, our transportation team had bungled their responsibility because no one had been there to meet him to drive him the 17 or 18 miles to our retreat center.
+But somehow, our transportation team had bungled their responsibility and no one had been at the airport to meet him.
+He ended up walking, with his suitcase, the 18 miles to our retreat center.
 All through the entire retreat none of us knew this had happened.
 Michael hadn’t mentioned a word about it and on the morning of the first day, he was there at the sitting with everyone else.

 I find myself working with friends in another state from time to time.
 I arrive at the airport, make a phone call and someone drives to pick me up.
 It had worked well for several years, so I had no reason to think something different would happen this time.
 I called the number and no answer.
 "Okay, they’re busy," I thought.
 "I’ll wait a while."
 Forty minutes and three calls later a sense of unease had arisen and a clash of feelings.